ktakashi/r7rs-postgresql/README.md

   there is no more data to send, then the handler must return `#f` otherwise it would go into inifinite loop.

   When the data type is `complete` then the given data is `#t`.
 This indicates the COPY command is done.

   These handlers are currently a thin wrapper of the COPY command.
 Using them, users need to know about how the data is sent.
 For more detail, please refer the PostgreSQL manual.

+- `*postgresql-unknown-type-handler*`

+  Handler of unknown type, which is the library default couldn't handle converting the value according to the type identifier.
+The value must be aprocedure and take 2 arguments; _type_ and _value_.
+The _type_ is an integer which represents PostgreSQL internal type defined in `catalog/pg_type.h` header file of PostgreSQL source.
+The _value_ is a raw value of SQL query, bytevector.

 Low level APIs
 --------------